sevvalates/TicTacToe/README.md

    -All squares are filled with no winner (game is a draw).

 Use the move history list to jump to a previous game state.

 Use "Sort Ascending/Descending" to toggle the sort order of the move history list.

+Use "Restart Game" button to restart the game.